Learning Objectives

 Step 1: Get Ready

-## Log into the Server
+## Log into the server

-ssh guest??@vserver.ethz.ch
+ssh guest??@gdc-vserver.ethz.ch

 mkdir -p ${HOME}/GDA/AmpSeq